wilfriedago/dotfiles/.config/fabric/patterns/create_graph_from_input/system.md

 END EXAMPLE FORMAT

-- Only ouptut numbers in the fields, no special characters like "<, >, =," etc..
+- Only output numbers in the fields, no special characters like "<, >, =," etc..

 - Only output valid CSV data and nothing else.

 - Use the field names in the input; don't make up your own.